RienNeVaPlus/type-arango/API.md

 ### `@Description(string)`

 Does not really do anything as of now.
-Can be decorate a `Class` or a `Propery` and might be to used to further describe routes / entities in the future.
+Can decorate a `Class`, `Propery` or `Method` and might be to used to further describe routes / entities in the future.

 **Example**
 ```ts